GTD Getting Things Done

 Most often productivity is focused on how we can use our time more efficiently.
 How we use our time to get our daily work done.

-We often don’t realise how unproductively we really are because our minds are not meant as an endless storage device for the facts and figures we use it for.
+We often don’t realise how unproductively we really are because our minds are not meant as an endless storage device for the facts and figures we use them for.
 We should think of our brains a processing tools rather than as storage devices.
 But to allow us to clear space in our brain we need a secure place to store the information.

-In the age of technology we can use computer RAM memory instead of our own to free up space.
+In the age of technology, we can use computer RAM memory instead of our own to free up space.

-Task management tools like todo lists and checklists can offer use freedom.
+Task management tools like to-do lists and checklists can offer use freedom.

 Have less on your mind while being more productive.
 That amazing feeling of feeling more organised, because you can actually see exactly what you need to do and what is your next priority.